devdob/ghibli-movies/README.md

 Clone the repo:
 `git clone https://github.com/devdob/ghibli-movies.git`

-Run docker compose
+cd into directory
-`docker-compose build`
+`cd ghibli-movies`

-Launch
+Build and run docker compose
-`docker-compose up -d`
+`docker-compose up -d --build`

-Once done, navigate to `localhost:8000/movies`
+Once done, give the containers a couple of minutes of start up fully, then navigate to `localhost:8000/movies`

 It might take up to a minute after initial launch until the DB is filled with data from the API.